 First, it is essential to understand that not all pregnant women will experience an “outie” belly button.
 It is estimated that only about 50% of women will have a protruding belly button after pregnancy.
 So, if you are one of the many women who do not have an “outie,” do not worry – it is perfectly normal.

-There are a few reasons why some pregnant women do not experience an “outie.”
+Some pregnant women do not experience an “outie.”

 - One possibility is that the skin around the belly button is too taut.
 It can happen if the woman carrying the baby is particularly petite or if she gains very little weight during pregnancy.